Rosarito

 Rosarito is a coastal city in Playas de Rosarito Municipality, Baja California, on the Pacific Coast of Mexico.
 As of 2010, the city had a population of 65,278.
 Located 10 mi south of the US–Mexico border, Rosarito is a part of the greater San Diego–Tijuana region and one of the westernmost cities in Mexico.
-Rosarito is a major tourist destination, known for its beaches, resorts, and events like Baja Beach Fest.
+Rosarito is a major tourist destination, known for its beaches, resorts, and events like the Baja Beach Fest.

 History

 The Casa Municipal (Municipal Hall) of Playas de Rosarito Municipality.

 Evidence of the presence of Paleo-Indians in the region has been dated as early as 2,000 BC.
 By 1,000 BC, a group emerged that is recognizable as the Yuman ancestors of the Kumeyaay, who continued to inhabit the northern portion of the Baja California Peninsula at the time of European contact.
 The Kumeyaay referred to the area now known as Rosarito as Wa-cuatay, which translates to "big houses" in the Kumeyaay language.